bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

 # Adoption strategy

-**TODO**

 If we implement this proposal, how will existing developers adopt it?
 Is this a breaking change?
 How will this affect other projects in the Entity ecosystem?

-# Unresolved questions

- - how would I integrate this with modern app?
- - where would I store downloaded PDFs before sending them into Doc Store?
- - what would my directory tree look like for storing PDFs before Doc Store?
- - how would I connect to the oracle database to scrape every org in there
 # Thanks

 This template is heavily based on the Vue, Golang, React, and other RFC templates.
 Thanks to those groups for allowing us to stand on their shoulders.